Role-based Access Control

-When we take a console of the router, we enter into the user level mode.
-The user level mode has privilege level 1.
-By typing enable, we enter into privileged mode where the privilege level is 15.
+When we take a console of the router, we enter into the user-level mode.
+The user-level mode has privilege level 1.
+By typing enable, we enter into a privileged mode where the privilege level is 15.
 A user with privilege level 15 can access all the commands that are at level 15 or below.

 First we will add a command to our privilege level say 8 and assign a password to it.